Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please report missing or damaged street signs to the DPW at 781-275-7605.
 We will need the street name and at what intersection the sign is missing.

-Street lights that are burnt out or flickering can be reported directly to Pine Ridge Technologies and their contact phone is 781-246-5555 to report an outage and enter the pole number or street address.
+Street lights that are burnt out or flickering can be reported directly to W.H.
+Hughes.
+Please contact them by phone at 781-760-2398 or by email.

 During normal working hours, please call the DPW at 781-275-7605 with the specific traffic signal location.
 After hours, please call the Bedford Police & Fire Dispatch center at 781-275-1212.